trnigg/lyric-translator/README.md

 ## Roadmap / Know Bugs
 - Currently, secret keys are required to run the JS and connect with the OpenAI and Spotify APIs, requiring us to remove these from visible code upon commits.
     - In the future, with more knowledge of back-end programming, these secret keys will be permanently implemented there.
-- Due to the time it takes OpenAI to generate and render a response, a modal or an animation that lets the user know the response is loading would benefit the user experience.
 - Future development could see us implement [Chatgpt.js](https://github.com/kudoai/chatgpt.js), a client-side JS library allows a web-application to directly communicate with OpenAI via manipulation of the DOM.
     - This would massively benefit the behind-the-scenes processes of the app, as it would no longer require an API call, cutting out the need for (financial) tokens required for each call.
     - It would also allow us to feed more informative prompts to Chat GPT, to facilitate better and more consistent responses.